 You may already be married and now desire the church’s blessing upon your civil marriage (same-gender or heterosexual) — please talk to one of the clergy who will be very happy to work with you on such a blessing.

 St. Michael’s hosts weddings of members of the church, Episcopalians from other cities and states, couples intending to become active members and occasionally for members of other churches whose worship space might not be available or perhaps suitable for the ceremony.

-If you wish for one of St. Michael’s clergy to officiate at your wedding or at the blessing of a civil marriage, the first step is to have an initial consultation with either our associate rector, The Rev Brin Bon or our rector, The Rev. Robby Vickery.
+If you wish for one of St. Michael’s clergy to officiate at your wedding or at the blessing of a civil marriage, the first step is to have an initial consultation with either our associate rector, The Rev Brin Bon.
 Please do not finalize the date of your wedding until you have met with one of us.

 May God’s blessings be upon you as you begin to plan your very special day!

 Please contact one of our clergy when someone has died.
 We are available to pray with you, be present with you and your family during a very difficult time.
 If you are planning a local funeral we can help you arrange the appropriate burial service for your loved one at St. Michael’s Episcopal Church.